mangabear4dn/burnout/README.md

 The website would offer to log in either as an anonymous user or with social media links.

 The website would have an option to make a donation to the site owner but it would be completely voluntary.

+The project is still in the beginning phase at the moment because of my personal burnout at the moment.